peterzernia/wanderlist/README.md

 ```
 11. Create a Postgres database called 'wanderlist'

-12. Create a wanderlist/backend/local_settings.py and add this with your
+12. Create a wanderlist/backend/local_settings.py and add this to the file,
-username for <username>,
 ```
 DEBUG = True